Emily97/NatureOfCode/01_Introduction/01_Random_Walker_with_4_outcomes/README.md

 	walker = new Walker();
 }
 ```
 - draw() => this is loaded every frame to redraw the canvas each frame.
+The functions render and step found within the draw function are functions that are declared in the Walker class which makes walker objects.

 ```js
 function draw() {